kiri-art/docker-diffusers-api/README.md

 See also [Testing](#testing) below.

-The container expects an `HTTP POST` request with the following JSON body:
+The container expects an `HTTP POST` request to `/`, with a JSON body resembling the following:

 ```json
 {